Zephy-o/web/src/Guides/miki's-currency-and-its-uses.md

 - The guild house can be upgraded using `>guildupgrade house`, upgrading the guild house will increase the weekly multiplier, however only people with the `Manage Server` permission can upgrade this.
 To upgrade the guild house the guild bank must contain enough mekos, you can view the amount of mekos in the guild bank using `>guildbank balance` and deposit mekos into the guild bank using `>guildbank deposit [number]`.

 #### Voting on top.gg
-Another way to gain mekos is to vote for Miki on [Top.gg](https://top.gg/bot/miki)
+Another way to gain mekos is to vote for Miki on Top.gg
 - You can vote for the bot every 12 hours.
 After voting you will receive a direct message from Miki stating the amount of mekos you have received for voting.
 - The base amount of mekos gained from voting is 100, this increases by 100 mekos for each consecutive day of voting up to a maximum of 10,000 mekos per vote after obtaining a 100 day streak.
 Failing to vote for 24 hours will end the streak.
 - Donators will receive double the amount from voting, this means they will begin by gaining 200 mekos, which will increase by 200 for each consecutive vote up to a maximum of 20,000 per vote.
+- a link to the top.gg website can be found by using the `>donate` command.

 ## **How can I gamble with my mekos?**
 There are a variety of different games you can play to gamble with your mekos, the following are the gambling commands currently available: